-Since being a teenager I've had an interest in spirituality, philosophy, and wisdom traditions from around the world.
+Since being a teenager I've had an interest in spirituality, philosophy, and wisdom traditions.
 I'm currently doing a two year training in more shamanically-oriented work.

 I have a BSc in Human Sciences (philosophy and psychology), and a post-graduate diploma in journalism.

 I became a therapist after working in digital and print in the public and charity sectors.
 I enjoy escaping from the city to walk in the stillness of nature, going into the city to experience interesting things, and, occasionally, when I remember to, dancing around the room to loud music.